MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Related Work

 \textbf{Multimodal Large Language Models. }Recent years have seen rapid progress in multimodal large language models (MLLMs), which extend the capabilities of text-only LLMs~\citep{hurst2024gpt, meta2024llama3, yang2025qwen3} to visual, audio, and audio–visual inputs~\citep{xu2025qwen3omnitechnicalreport, goel2025audio,dai2024nvlm, bai2025qwen25vl, cheng2024videollama2, xu2025qwen25omni}.
 These models typically integrate modality-specific encoders~\citep{xu2023metaclip, radford2021clip, ghosh2025audio, radford2023robust} with a shared language model backbone~\citep{chu2024qwen2, meta2024llama3, hurst2024gpt}, and are trained using large-scale multimodal instruction-tuning data~\citep{li2024llavaonevision, zhang2024llavavideo, goel2025audio, xu2025qwen3omnitechnicalreport}.
 As a result, state-of-the-art models demonstrate strong performance on a wide range of established benchmarks, including image–text, video–text, and audio–text understanding tasks~\citep{fu2024videomme, sakshi2024mmau, yue2024mmmu}.

 Despite these advances, existing evaluation protocols remain largely unimodal, with most benchmarks isolating a single modality or task.
 Such narrowly defined settings fail to capture the complexity of real-world multimodal reasoning.
 Consequently, strong results on individual benchmarks do not necessarily translate to robust omni-modal understanding, which requires joint reasoning across modalities, tasks, and temporal context~\citep{li2024mvbench}.
-A comprehensive benchmark is therefore essential for diagnosing the strengths and failure modes of current multimodal models and advancing toward truly general omni-modal intelligence.

 \textbf{Multimodal Benchmarks}.
 A wide range of benchmarks have been proposed to evaluate multimodal models, including visual question answering~\citep{antol2015vqa}, video understanding~\citep{fu2024videomme, hu2025videommmuevaluatingknowledgeacquisition}, general image understanding~\citep{yue2024mmmu, masry2022chartqa, sidorov2020textcaps}, and audio reasoning~\citep{ma2025mmar, sakshi2024mmau, kumar2025mmauprochallengingcomprehensivebenchmark}.
 While these benchmarks have driven substantial progress, they predominantly evaluate isolated modalities or single-task settings, resulting in an incomplete evaluation of multimodal capabilities.
 Several audio-visual datasets such as VALOR~\citep{chen2023valor}, AVQA~\citep{yang2022avqa}, MusicAVQA~\citep{li2022learning}, AV-Odyssey~\citep{gong2024av}, AVHBench~\citep{sung2024avhbench}, AVCaps~\citep{sudarsanam2025avcaps} have been proposed for joint evaluation of multimodal models.
 More recent benchmarks such as WorldSense~\cite{hong2025worldsenseevaluatingrealworldomnimodal}, DailyOmni~\cite{zhou2025dailyomni}, OmniBench~\cite{li2024omnibench}, OmniVideoBench~\cite{li2025omnivideobenchaudiovisualunderstandingevaluation}, and UNO-Bench~\cite{chen2025unobenchunifiedbenchmarkexploring} move towards more complex joint audio–visual evaluation, but remain constrained in critical ways.
 They often limit questions to a single dominant modality~\citep{hong2025worldsenseevaluatingrealworldomnimodal, yang2022avqa, li2022learning, li2024omnibench}, focus on short-duration videos~\citep{zhou2025dailyomni, benchekroun2023worldsense}, or operate at a small scale with limited task diversity and category coverage~\citep{chen2025unobenchunifiedbenchmarkexploring, li2025omnivideobench}, preventing rigorous evaluation of long-context reasoning and joint cross-modal inference.